lrgar/spgen/README.md

 ## Development

-This project is in development, it doesn't even fullfil its goal, so don't use it.
+This project is in development, it doesn't even fulfill its goal, so don't use it.
 Yet.

 ## License